Wish (Expressing Regret, Desire, and Imagined Situations)

 - “We wish it would stop raining.”

-- “I wish the neighbors would be quieter.”
+- “I wish the neighbors would keep the noise down.”

 This structure often expresses impatience or frustration.